Table of Contents

 We commonly think that post-traumatic stress disorder (PTSD) is something that only combat troops face.
-It’s thought of as an effect only of war.
+Therefore, it’s considered an effect only of war.
 But that’s not the whole story.

-Through news reports and media coverage we are also aware of the ripples and problems PTSD can create in the lives of many brave military members after they return home.
-But what if I was to tell you that people who have lived through difficult financial problems can also suffer from PTSD?
+Through news reports and media coverage, we are also aware of the ripples and problems PTSD can create in the lives of many brave military members after they return home.
+But what if I was to tell you that people who have lived through complex financial problems can also have PTSD?

-It’s quite possible that Dave Ramsey’s entire efforts to talk people out of bankruptcy are based not on logic or reality but on the unresolved PTSD he faced after living through his financial problems.
+Dave Ramsey’s efforts to talk people out of Bankruptcy may be based not on logic or reality but on the unresolved PTSD he faced after living through his financial problems.

-Years ago Pam and I recorded a video about our experience with our financial problems and if you watch this section of that video you can hear us described symptoms that we experienced.
+Years ago, Pam and I recorded a video about our experience with our financial problems.
+If you watch this section of that video , you can hear us describe symptoms that we experienced.

-While I had previously associated post-debt depression with the financial struggles we had.
-After doing the research for this article I think that what we actually lived through was most similar to some PTSD experiences.
+While I had previously associated post-debt depression with the financial struggles, we had.
+After researching this article, I think what we lived through was similar to some PTSD experiences.

 Society minimizes the impact that a problem debt has on lives.
-Those suffering with problem debt are often disparagingly labeled.
+As a result, those suffering from problem debt are often disparagingly labeled.
 But the fact remains, that no matter how someone landed in financial trouble, they still must deal with the trauma and find a way out.

 Money problems have two primary components.
-The first is the actual events that led to the financial trauma but the second is that of the aftermath and impact that financial trauma has on the individual lives.
+The first is the actual events that led to the financial trauma, but the second is the aftermath and impact that financial trauma has on individual lives.

-It would be wrong to label people with debt in negative ways without realize many are suffering with what could be easily classified as post-traumatic stress disorder and need to seek help for that illness.
+It would be wrong to label people with debt in negative ways without realizing many are suffering from what could be easily classified as post-traumatic stress disorder and need to seek help for that illness.

 [Financial] Trauma: “An emotional state of discomfort and stress resulting from memories of an extraordinary, catastrophic experience which shattered the survivor’s sense of invulnerability to harm.”
 (Trauma and its Wake, Charles Figley, Ph.D.)

-This article introduces a common condition we have heard much about, PTSD, and the reality that many traumatized by money troubles actually suffer from the psychological impact of PTSD related difficulties and without treatment and/or awareness it can dramatically alter the otherwise healthier path in life that could be possible after money troubles.
+This article introduces a common condition we have heard much about, PTSD, and the reality that many traumatized by money troubles suffer from the psychological impact of PTSD-related difficulties.
+Without treatment or awareness, it can dramatically alter the healthier path in life that could be possible after money troubles.

-And that detour in life from debt related PTSD does not began after the event is over, but once the trauma has been felt.
-The presence of PTSD also hurts the ability for the individual to deal with their debt in a healthy way.
-Dr. Goulston, a psychiatrist, describes what he calls the “Four Ds of Financial PTSD,” debt, dependency, distrust and denial.
-Those conditions hold people back from making good and level-headed decisions about how to best deal with their debt.
+And that detour in life from debt-related PTSD does not begin after the event is over but once the trauma has been felt.
+The presence of PTSD also hurts the ability of the individual to deal with their debt healthily.
+Dr. Goulston, a psychiatrist, describes the “Four Ds of Financial PTSD” obligation, dependency, distrust, and denial.
+Those conditions keep people from making sound and level-headed decisions about how to best deal with their debt.

-I can’t tell you how many times I’ve had people tell me that they are stuck not knowing what to do to get out of debt or following their financial problems they want to avoid credit because they don’t want to face that pain again.
+I can’t tell you how often I’ve told people they are stuck not knowing what to do to get out of debt or follow financial problems.
+They want to avoid credit because they don’t want to face that pain again.
 They mistakenly continue to link credit with the retraumatizing feeling that occurs when they think about having good credit again.
-Good credit in their minds equals pain because the good credit led to problem debt and the problem debt led to pain.
+Good credit in their minds equals pain because excellent credit leads to problem debt, and the problem debt leads to pain.

-The reality is most likely their financial PTSD is keeping them linked in behavior that actually holds them back from escaping the bonds of their lingering emotional debt.
-By not taking action or only taking avoidance action to deal with their debt they circle in a nearly perpetual cycle of self-fulfilling financial unhappiness.
+The reality is, most likely, that their financial PTSD is keeping them linked in behavior that holds them back from escaping the bonds of their lingering emotional debt.
+By not taking action or only taking avoidance action to deal with their debt, they circle in a nearly perpetual cycle of self-fulfilling financial unhappiness.

 Some say their money troubles have left them distrusting and depressed.
 And I’ve talked about the impact of denial in the process of dealing with debt in my article on the seven stages of debt.